You Are Not Your Thoughts: How to Break Old Loops

 Part 2 of 5: Mental Rewiring

-Your Brain Is a Tool—Not Your Identity
+Your Brain Is a Tool, Not Your Identity

 Thought Is Not Truth

-• A thought is not a fact.
+• A thought isn’t a fact.

-• A thought is not a command.
+• A thought isn’t a command.

-• A thought is not you.
+• A thought isn’t you.

 • “This would be better with a drink.”